johnandrea/readgedcom/README.md

 ### Future enhancements

 - Collect name type (nickname, aka, etc.) into the individual parsed section.
-- Find people pased on custom events.
+- Find people based on custom events.
+- Use proof flags of other programs /9not just RootsMagic).